Updated July 2014

 - 4 KU Medical Center graduates live and/or practice in Morton County.

-- 1 health care provider has been placed in Morton County since 2003 through the Kansas Recruitment & Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 1 health care provider has been placed in Morton County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.